chuck-alt-delete/dbtmz/README.md

 For the Postgres source, if you have a single table you'd like to re-ingest because of a schema change, you should do so by dropping and re-creating that particular subsource ([doc](https://materialize.com/docs/sql/alter-source/#context)), creating the appropriate indexes, and then running dbt models downstream of that subsource.

-### Indexes

-Your sources may need indexes.
-The `dbt-materialize` adapter has work in progress for improved developer experience working with sources generally, but for the moment, you can use `post_hook` to run `CREATE INDEX` statements after your source is created.

 ## Run SQL models

 Rebuilding an entire data DAG can take considerable time to rehydrate.